manojsingha/repo1/README.md

 # repo1
-this is my first repo\n
+this is my first repo
 this line add as update